 Chak-Keung, S. W., 2003.
 The Relationship between creativity and job-related motivators in the Hong Kong hotel industry.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF (.pdf supplied by EThOS, uk.bl.ethos.512577)|